Lewuathe/lewuathe.github.io/_posts/2017-04-24-guava-immutablemap-limitation.markdown

         (actual and formal argument lists differ in length))
 ```

-Then how can we create arbitary length ImmutableMap?
+Then how can we create arbitrary length ImmutableMap?
 You can use [ImmutableMap.Builder](https://google.github.io/guava/releases/snapshot/api/docs/com/google/common/collect/ImmutableMap.Builder.html).

 ```java